 December 11, 2010

 It should be obvious to you, if you are capable of doing an engine swap, that this engine will not just bolt right into the Corolla.
 It was never meant to go there.
 However, a beautiful thing is that the transmission WILL bolt right in!
-This is very important because using the transmission to position the engine means you don't have to figure out how to mount the engine yourself.
-I can tell you from experience, when the engine is hanging from the engine hoist and you can move it back, move it forward, turn it this way, turn it that way, it can be very difficult to tell where to put an engine, especially if after you do it, you then figure out that there is no room now for the radiator or the exhaust manifold or something.
+This is very important because using the transmission to position the engine means I don't have to figure out how to mount the engine myself.
+I can tell you from experience, when the engine is hanging from the engine hoist and I can move it back, move it forward, turn it this way, turn it that way, it can be very difficult to tell where to put an engine, especially if after I do it, I then figure out that there is no room now for the radiator or the exhaust manifold or something.
 This is a huge advantage.

 Next, I have to mention that this is the way I did it.
 There are probably a thousand ways to do it and I'm not pretending that my way is even the best.
 I merely fumbled my way through, made a few mistakes, corrected them and moved on.
 Also, my goal was to install the engine with the stock computer and almost the entire system in stock form.

 The first thing that should be mentioned, is that the engine support in the Corolla(yellow arrow) is not in the Solara.
-Instead there is a square frame that runs all around the bottom of the engine compartment.
+Instead there is a square subframe that runs all around the bottom of the engine compartment.
 The exhaust runs under the 1mzfe engine right where this support goes.
-Don't forget this is a V6 engine and has more exhaust.
+Don't forget this is a V6 engine and has two exhaust manifolds.
 I don't see any other place to route the exhaust except where Toyota has run it.
 That means, this support has to go!
 But that also means that a primary support method for the Corolla has gone away.
-It is up to the engine swapper to provide sufficient support.
+It is up to the engine swapper, me, to provide sufficient support.

 The green arrow points to the transmission mount.
 Because I am using the E153 transmission and an E58 used to bolt into the Corolla, this transmission mount WILL work!